apache/superset/CONTRIBUTING.md

 The following tables provide a non-exhausive list of the various fields which can be present in the JSON object grouped by the Explorer pane sections.
 These values were obtained by extracting the distinct fields from a legacy deployment consisting of tens of thousands of charts and thus some fields may be missing whilst others may be deprecated.

 Note not all fields are correctly categorized.
-The fields vary based on visualization type and may apprear in different sections depending on the type.
+The fields vary based on visualization type and may appear in different sections depending on the type.
 Verified deprecated columns may indicate a missing migration and/or prior migrations which were unsuccessful and thus future work may be required to clean up the form-data.

 ### Datasource & Chart Type